-Prior to receiving his/her three subjects, a student may study for the oral exam with other students and partake in mock oral exams.
+Prior to receiving their three subjects, a student may study for the oral exam with other students and partake in mock oral exams.
 Faculty are not to be involved in these mock exams.
-After receiving the subjects from the committee chairperson, the student must finish preparing for the oral exam on his/her own.
+After receiving the subjects from the committee chairperson, the student must finish preparing for the oral exam on their own.